-The college’s published program length is 31 credits to complete a Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Science, Bachelor of Special Studies or Bachelor of Music degree.
+The college’s published program length is 31 credits to complete a Bachelor of Arts, Bachelor of Science in Engineering, Bachelor of Special Studies, or Bachelor of Music degree.
 The time frame to complete your degree is 150% [47 credits].
 Cornell College aid is not available beyond eight semesters of full-time attendance.

 The following policy and procedures will be followed in determining satisfactory academic progress for the purpose of establishing eligibility for financial aid.

 At the end of a semester, a student placed on Academic Probation by the Academic Standing who has a cumulative GPA below a 2.0, or is not meeting the PACE requirement for their grade level, will be placed on Financial Aid Warning.
 A student placed on Financial Aid Warning remains eligible for financial aid in the subsequent semester.
 The Financial Aid Office will send letters to these students stating that they have been placed on Financial Aid Warning.